 This legislation places importance on the fact that employers have to assess the risks of potentially harmful substances and take precautions to minimise these.
 They include, for example, cleaning materials and medication.

 The Provisions and Use of Work Equipment Regulations 1998 (PUWER)

-This piece of legislation puts the responsibility for work equipment on relevant employed individuals and how they should ensure that the equipment is suitable for the job, well maintained, inspected regularly and only operated by well-informed and trained staff.
-A breach of any of these regulations is a crime in the UK and therefore needs to be reported immediately.
-If any person suffers harm as a result, the offender may be taken to court.
+This legislation puts the responsibility for work equipment on relevant employed individuals and how they should ensure that the equipment is suitable for the job, well maintained, inspected regularly and only operated by well-informed and trained staff.
+A violation of any of these restrictions is a crime in the United Kingdom, and you must report it promptly.
+If any person suffers harm as a result, you must prosecute the criminal.